Gangwa-Labs/HiveLED/README.md

+# Update
+I've stoppped working on this project because I had to go to college and lost the time to update this project and complete it.
+I plan on coming back to this idea sometime in the future.
+This is my first time documenting a project using github so I apologize if things don't match a standarized style, I'm learning as I go!

 # HiveLED
 An emulation of the nanoleaf hexagon tiles because I love how modular the design is but I couldn't find anything on it so I'm making my own.